 The catalogue raisonné of paintings by Kay Sage is currently being prepared under the auspices of Hollis Taggart Galleries and Mark Kelman.
 This long overdue publication will bring to fruition the meticulous work and scholarship of Stephen Robeson Miller, curator of Double Solitaire – The Surreal Works of Kay Sage and Yves Tanguy in 2011 at the Katonah Museum of Art.
 It is our objective to produce a complete, authoritative compilation of the paintings of the artist and will include provenance, exhibition history and bibliographic references.
-The projected date of publication is 2018 with a loan exhibition planned to celebrate the launch.
+The projected date of publication is October 2018.

 ABOUT KAY SAGE

 The American Surrealist painter Kay Sage (1898-1963) made dreamlike, architectural structures bathed in a sulfuric light the hallmark of her painted imagery.
 In so doing, she set her work apart from all other artists championed by Surrealism’s founder, the French poet Andre Breton.
 In rejecting the biomorphic forms so prevalent in abstract Surrealist imagery, and in particular those characterized by the work of her husband, Yves Tanguy, Sage did much more than carve out a niche in the pantheon of Surrealist imagery: she also created a historical position for her work.